• Approach

 (2022–present)

-In this project, a national cohort of 16 rural community colleges are working with each other — and with community partners in their regions — to implement evidence-based, institution-wide reforms grounded in the guided pathways framework.
-The project is the first of its kind in two ways: It is the only pathways institute structure focused specifically on the needs of rural institutions, and it is the first time community partners are deeply embedded in pathways implementation.
+NCII launched “Rural Pathways” Phase 1 (2022-2024) with a national cohort of 16 rural community colleges.
+The initiative is the first of its kind in two ways: It is the only pathways institute structure focused specifically on the needs of rural institutions, and it is the first time community partners are deeply embedded in pathways implementation.

 Rural Leader Learning Community (RLLC)

-© 2023 · National Center for Inquiry & Improvement
+© 2025 · National Center for Inquiry & Improvement